Office 365 Education Self-Sign up: Technical FAQ

 These steps require the use of Windows PowerShell.
 To get started with Windows PowerShell, see Getting Started with Windows PowerShell.

-Install the Microsoft Online Services Sign-In Assistant for IT Professionals (Beta).
+If you are using Windows 7, install the Microsoft Online Services Sign-In Assistant for IT Professionals.
 Download it here.
+This step is not required for Windows 8 and later.

 If you haven't already, install the latest 64-bit version of the Azure Active Directory Module for Windows PowerShell.